Who Are the Victims Of Alcoholism?

 Alcohol abuse and alcoholism remain some of the most severe diseases in the world.
-Currently, millions of Americans are impacted by alcohol abuse yearly.
-The pull of alcohol has trapped many, from famous singers and writers to everyday people.
-Victims of alcoholism include members of every ethnicity, socio-economic class, profession, gender, orientation, or age.
-Tragically, the victims of alcoholism are not limited to those who drink, but also their loved ones or anyone who they encounter while drunk.
-The devastation of alcohol abuse can include emotional, psychological, behavioral, medical, legal, financial, personal, and professional damage that can be traumatic for those involved.
+Currently, millions of Americans are impacted by alcohol abuse every year.
+Anyone can experience alcohol dependence, from famous singers and writers to everyday people.
+People who have been diagnosed with a severe alcohol use disorder (AUD) can include members of every ethnicity, socio-economic class, profession, gender, orientation, or age.
+Alcoholism can have harmful consequences not only for the person with the disease, but also for their loved ones or anyone who they encounter while impaired by alcohol.
+Theses harmful consequences of alcohol abuse can include emotional, psychological, behavioral, medical, legal, financial, personal, physical, spiritual, relation, and professional damage that can be traumatic for everyone involved.

 How Alcohol Impacts People

 Not only does excessive alcohol use cause health problems, it causes behavioral problems that may concern those witnessing its effects.
 With regular alcohol consumption, the brain may shrink in size.
 This can in turn create behavioral changes, contributing to stress.
 Withdrawal symptoms can be extremely difficult to withstand.
 To illustrate, when someone limits their alcohol consumption after developing a tolerance or dependence, the brain craves the chemicals in alcohol.
 He or she may exhibit seizures, depression or anxiety, irritability, and fatigue.
-Withdrawal can encourage aggression and hallucinations to occur, which can distract from daily activities and one’s peace of mind.
-To escape the difficult side effects, many return to drinking.
+During withdrawal, a person can experience seizures, tremors, sweating, aggression, hallucinations, and even death.
+Withdrawal symptoms can negatively impact a person’s daily life and peace of mind.
+To relive the symptoms of withdrawal, many return to drinking alcohol.

 Alcohol can be a substance to cope with mental and emotional distress.
-Someone grappling with depression who uses alcohol to drink can become unrecognizable to their loved one.
-Not only do loved ones see the low moods of depressive episodes unravel, the effects are more intense when combined this with alcohol.
+A person who abuses alcohol or become dependent on it may develop depression and become unrecognizable to their loved ones.
+In these cases, not only do loved ones witness depressive episodes, but the effects are more intense when combined with the depressive effects of alcohol.

 How Alcoholism Affects Family Members

-Children who see a mother or father drinking often duplicate drinking patterns as the age.
-If the parents had an unstable relationship the child may develop a caretaker or codependent attitude, attracting other individuals struggling with compulsions of addictions.
-Children can develop fear-based thoughts about people and relationships from seeing angry family members.
-Additionally, children can develop anxiety, depression or drink at a younger age, and hence experience greater health risks.
+Often children who see a mother or father drinking often duplicate their drinking patterns as they age.
+If the parents had an unstable relationship, the child may develop a caretaker or codependent attitude, attracting other individuals struggling with compulsions of addictions.
+Children can develop fear-based thoughts about people and relationships from seeing family members who are unable to effectively communicate and manage conflict.
+Additionally, children can develop anxiety, depression or drink alcohol themselves at a younger age, and hence experience greater health risks.
+Adult Children of Alcoholics (ACOA) is one support group which has successfully helped many people who were children of parents who abused alcohol.

-A survey conducted by the Washington Post noted roughly 80% of college students drink alcohol.
+A survey conducted by the Washington Post noted that about 80% of college students drink alcohol.
 College drinking has many causes.
-Students entering a new world facing academic stress and isolation from family may feel anxious or depressed.
-Alcohol or other substances can become a temporary source of relief that increases health risks, safety risks, and poor academic performance.
+For example, students entering a new world facing academic stress and isolation from family may feel anxious or depressed.
+Alcohol or other substances can become a temporary source of relief.
+However, they may also increase health and safety risks and result in declining academic performance.

 Both men and women who drink on campus are at greater risk of sexual assault and violence.
 11.2% of students are victims of rape; 8.8% women and 2.2% men.
 Depending on the time of year, college students are more likely to be at risk for sexual assault.
 This is typically around fall months when new students are starting school for the first time.
 Additional dangers include date rape drugs placed in alcoholic beverages leaving women and men vulnerable to sexual assault.

-Expecting mothers endanger 2 lives when drinking.
+Expecting mothers endanger two lives when they drink alcohol.
 Alcohol gets transferred through the bloodstream and into the baby.
 Even small amounts of alcohol exposure can impact the baby’s development, causing developmental delays and abnormal physical attributes.
-In many cases, babies are born with Fetal Alcohol Spectrum Disorder, which produces the following traits:
+In many cases, babies are born with Fetal Alcohol Syndrome or Fetal Alcohol Spectrum Disorder, which produces the following traits:

 - Deformed joints, limbs